xlladdins/xll/docs/Excel4MacrosT-Z.md

 **TERMINATE**(**channel\_num**)

-**Important   **Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important&nbsp;&nbsp;&nbsp;**Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

-Channel\_num    is the number returned by a previously run INITIATE function.
+Channel\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number returned by a previously run INITIATE function.
 Channel\_num identifies a DDE channel to close.

 If TERMINATE is not successful, it returns the \#VALUE\! error value.

 **Related Functions**

-EXEC   Starts another application
+EXEC&nbsp;&nbsp;&nbsp;Starts another application

-INITIATE   Opens a channel to another application
+INITIATE&nbsp;&nbsp;&nbsp;Opens a channel to another application

 Return to [top](#T)